alfio-event/alf.io/README.md

 ```
 ./gradlew -Pprofile=dev :bootRun
 ```
+The local "bootRun" task has the following prerequisites:

+- a PostgreSQL instance up and runnning on localhost:5432
+- a _postgres_ user having password: _password_
+- a database named _alfio_

+once started, alf.io will create all the required tables on the database.

 Note: if you want to test without installing a pgsql instance, we have configured the following tasks: